longbowou/Rwanda-Admin/README.md

 * **Multi-platform Accessibility**: Ensure the app is accessible across various devices and platforms, including smartphones, tablets, and desktops, to maximize user convenience.

+* **Development & Deployment**: Rwanda utilizes Docker containers to streamline its development and deployment processes, bolstering the efficiency and consistency of its backend and frontend applications.

 ## Architecture

 The application architecture is split in three different parts: app(backend), frontend for seller and buyer accounts,